biemond/biemond-orawls/README.markdown

 Orawls WebLogic Features
 ------------------------
 - installs WebLogic 10g,11g,12c( 12.1.1 & 12.1.2 + FMW infra )
+- apply a BSU patch on a Middleware home ( < 12.1.2 )
 - apply an OPatch on a Middleware home or a Oracle product home
 - creates a standard WebLogic domain
 - Startup the nodemanager